mindis/snowplow.github.com/_posts/2012-10-31-snowplow-in-a-universal-analytics-world-what-the-new-version-of-google-analytics-means-for-companies-adopting-snowplow.md

 * The additional data points _should_ improve GA's platform and catalogue analytics capabilities; we will only be able to confirm this once we start working with the updated version of GA
 * Therefore, the gap between what is possible with GA, and what is possible with SnowPlow, has shrunk

-Nevertheless, the case for implementing SnowPlow alongside GA is still compelling.
-On the **analytics** side:
+Nevertheless, the case for implementing SnowPlow alongside GA is still compelling, for three main reasons.
+To take each of these in turn:

+### 2.1 Analytics capabilities

+There are several different aspects here:

-* Google still does not give you access to your customer-level and event-level data.
-Therefore, **there will always be ways you can crunch SnowPlow data that you cannot accomplish in GA**: drilling down to segments of one visitor is just the most obvious example
+* Google Analytics still does not give you access to your customer-level and event-level data.
+Therefore, **there will always be ways that you can crunch SnowPlow data that you cannot accomplish in GA**: drilling down to segments of one visitor is just the most obvious example
 * There are a range of analytics techniques which are hard to imagine Google implementing at all, even with the new data sets that are available.
 To give just three examples:
  1. Using machine learning techniques (e.g. [Mahout] [mahout]) to **segment audience by behaviour**
  2. Performing **event analytics** / pathing in a way that takes into account the **structure of the website**.
 This is described brilliantly by [Gary Angel] [gary-angel] on the [Semphonic blog] [semphonic]).
 This methodology includes identifying those events that are predictive of customer lifetime value
  3. Building and testing models that **predict customer lifetime value ahead of time**, so that you can quickly (and robustly) calculate the ROI on marketing campaigns, and adjust your spend accordingly
 * There will always be barriers analysts run up against in trying to fit all of their data into Google's schema.
 For example, it's not obvious how Google's single `client_id` will cope with different packages (CRM, email, CMS et al) each having their own internal set of user IDs

+### 2.2 Creating live, data-driven products

 There are also important capabilities around using your event data and derived analyses in **live, data-driven products**: